 Pre-requisite: SOWK2137.
-Theories in counselling or

-SOWK3108.
-Foundation of social work practice II
+Theories in counselling or SOWK3108.
+Foundation of social work practice II 100% coursework.
+Assessment:

 SOWK2137.
 Theories in counselling (6 credits)

 An overview of the process of counselling, the major theories/models in counselling and their applications will be introduced in this course.
 The politics of counselling, the therapeutic relationship and ethical issues will also be examined.